schleuder/schleuder-website/docs/index.md

 : Send the message to the given address, encrypted if possible, otherwise in the clear.

 x-resend-encrypted-only: someone@example.org
 : Send the message to the given address only if it could be encrypted.
+Can be abbreviated to `x-resend-enc`.

 x-resend-cc: someone@example.org anotherperson@example.org
 : Send one message to all of the given addresses in Cc, so they get to know of each other (encrypted if possible, otherwise in the clear).

 x-resend-cc-encrypted-only: someone@example.org
 : Send one message to all of the given addresses in Cc, so they get to know of each other, only if it could be encrypted to all of those addresses.
+Can be abbreviated to `x-resend-cc-enc.`

 #### Subscription and key management